 The Publications Council is chartered with 1) formulating strategic directions, and 2) establishing policies which affect member services in the areas of Journals, Magazines, and On-Line Content.
-It is further responsible for 3) maintaining the vitality of existing publications and on-line content, 4) assuring that such services continue to meet the current needs of the Society Members, 5) supervising the incubation process for new publications, and 6) analyzing possible technical and/or financial co-sponsorship of journals published by Sister Societies.
+It is further responsible for 3) maintaining the vitality of existing publications and on-line content, 4) assuring that such services continue to meet the current needs of the Society Members, 5) supervising the incubation process for new publications (according to the process outlined in 4.6.1), and 6) analyzing possible technical and/or financial co-sponsorship of journals published by Sister Societies (according to the process outlined in 4.6.2).